Asheville Interior Design Blog

 Ladies first.
 Truthfully, interior decorating inspirations come from anywhere and everywhere.

 Besides the obvious design magazines and books, and attending the interior design markets, one of my favorite sources of inspiration are movies and television.
+I don’t just stick to inside either, I love using things like these storage barns to brighten up my yard.

 When thinking of interior decorating my focus is predominantly the sets and the costumes.
 On the set designs I am studying every aspect of the furniture and accessories, the lighting, the fabric choices, the styling and detailing of the draperies, the chandeliers, the shades on the lamps, wall coverings, texturing and paneling.
 And those costumes, especially on period movies, are fascinating to me.
 These can all easily influence custom shades decisions or any other interior design.